-Basic instruction covering the receiving, booking, and searching of prisoners and their care and custody; the laws relative to commitments, holding orders, and warrants; duties and responsibilities of the officer as outlined in the law regarding property and belongings of prisoners.
+Basic instruction covering the receiving, booking, and searching of prisoners and their care and custody; the laws relative to commitments, holding orders, and warrants; duties and responsibilities of the officer as outlined in the law regarding elongings of prisoners.
 Detention of prisoners for outside agencies.

-5.234 Problems of Physical Evidence (2 Class, 3 Lab Hrs/Wk) Term Units 3 Techniques of locating, collecting, and identifying physical evidence.
-Use of fingerprinting, casts and molds, photography, and sketching.
-Basic loboratory aids and the use of scientific equipment in the evidence process.
+Physical Evidence (2 Class, 3 Lab Hrs/Wk) Term Units 3 locating, collecting, and identifying physical evidence.
+Use of casts and molds, photography, and sketching.
+Basic laboratory use of scientific equipment in the evidence process.

-5,236 Juvenile Procedures (2 Class.
-3 Lab Hrs/Wk) Term Units 3 The organization, functions, and jurisdiction of juvenile agencies; the processing and detention of juveniles; juvenile case disposition; juvenile statutes and court procedures.

-5.238 Criminal Law (3 Class Hrs/Wk)
+Term Units 3 ocedures (2 Class, 3 Lab Hrs/Wk) on, functions, and jurisdiction of juvenile agencies; the processing of juveniles; juvenile case disposition; juvenile statutes and court ting (3 Class Hrs/Wk)